 3. Conservatorio di Musica Luigi Cherubini

-Named after the famous Italian composer Luigi Cherubini, the Conservatorio di Musica Luigi Cherubini is our next top Italian music school for international students.
-With an easy-to-apply admission process and an International Erasmus+ Program, the conservatory can be a great choice for those pursuing music.
+Named after the famous Italian composer Luigi Cherubini, the Conservatorio di Musica Luigi Cherubini is our next notable Italian music school for international students.
+With a history that includes the conversion of the music school of the Academy of Fine Arts into a music institute in 1849, its later naming after Luigi Cherubini in 1910, and its transformation into a Royal Conservatory in 1923, the conservatory can be a great choice for those pursuing music.

 4. Conservatorio di Musica A.Vivaldi Alessandria

-Housed in a beautiful classical 18th-century building and home to not one but two grand concert halls, the Conservatorio di Musica A. Vivaldi Alessandria comes fourth among our top music schools for international students in Italy.
+Housed in the 18th-century Cuttica di Cassine building and home to two concert halls, Abbà Cornaglia Hall and Pittaluga Auditorium, the Conservatorio di Musica A. Vivaldi Alessandria comes fourth among our notable music schools for international students in Italy.

 FAQs: Music Studies in Italy